-Education remains at the heart of all we do, and we’re proud to have again eleven talented students from the best colleges in Great Britain as part of our masterclass programme.
-They will be working with the pros, and playing with them at the festival’s closing concerts on Sunday to underline the importance of a shared, non-hierarchical approach to music making at all levels.
+Inspirational education remains at the heart of what we do, and we’re proud to have thirteen talented students from the best colleges in Britain and abroad.
+They will be working with the pros, and playing with them at the festival’s closing concerts on Sunday to underline the importance of a shared, non-hierarchical approach to music-learning and making – for me a Hellensmusic highlight.